 - FFmpeg supports many common and uncommon multimedia formats.

 - Users need to type commands to run the program from the command line.

 - No real-time preview.
 Users need to use FFplay for preview/playback purposes.

 - Novice users may find FFmpeg commands complicated.

 The only way to remove hardcoded subtitles from MKV is to crop them out of the video.
 To some extent, cropping the hard-coded part is a trade-off between the quality of frames and the viewing comfort.

-VideoProc Converter can be a go-to choice for most users, considering the ease of use, conversion speed, and effect.
+VideoProc Converter AI can be a go-to choice for most users, considering the ease of use, conversion speed, and effect.
 Novice users can benefit from the intuitive interface and rich presets.
 Experienced users can also customize various advanced parameters according to their needs.